37 great paddle trails

 Little Woodburn is too shy to trumpet its best features to the world.
 It calls itself Traveller’s Rest like it is resigned to being a stopover rather than a destination.
 But don’t be fooled.
 Now that the highway no longer runs through town, its waterfront position and paddling potential are pure gold.

 Broadwater is a small town on the Richmond River, 20 kilometres upstream from Ballina.
-If you’re struggling to put a face to the name, you might know it better from the column of steam and smell of molasses from its sugar mill.
+If you’re struggling to put a face to the name, you might know it better from the column of steam and the smell of molasses from its sugar mill.
 Yes, Broadwater is Sugar Town.

 - Bungawalbin Creek